 Arson and Fire Investigations – Learn how to determine the cause of a fire, how to analyze crime scene evidence and track down arsonists.

 Background Check Books – Learn how the pros conduct background checks, employment checks and criminal history record searches.

 Bodyguard Books – Learn about the art and science of bodyguarding and personal protection.

 Central Intelligence Agency (CIA) Books – Get the facts on the history of the CIA and read real life stories from real spies.

 Collection Agency – Information on collection agencies.
 This information can be helpful to skip tracers who need to track down debtors, collect judgments and retrieve financial assets.

 Computer Forensics – Learn how to investigate computer crime and fraud by using the latest forensic techniques, ethical hacking tips and analysis software.

 Crime Scene Investigation – Learn how to gather and preserve evidence, analyze and process crime scene data, generate valid theories and solve crimes using the latest CSI techniques.

 Criminal Investigation Techniques – The process of determining the cause of various crimes and determining who is responsible.
 A great collection for private eyes and police officers.

-Evidence Collection and Preservation – The art and the science of collecting evidence from crime scenes and preserving that evidence so it can be presented in a court of law.
+Evidence Collection and Preservation – The art and the science of collecting evidence from crime scenes and preserving that evidence so it can be presented in court.

 Executive Protection – Learn to offer personal protection services to your clients.

 Federal Bureau of Investigation (FBI) – A collection of books that describe history, structure and organization of the FBI.
 Also, learn how to pursue a career in the bureau.

-Financial Investigation – Reference guides that explain how to track down hidden assets, understand financial instruments and identify fraudulent activity.
+Financial Investigation Books – Reference guides that explain how to track down hidden assets, understand financial instruments and identify fraudulent activity.

 Fingerprinting – Read about how to lift prints from a crime scene using the latest tools, technology and techniques from private eyes and CSI experts.

-For Dummies Series – A variety of publications and reference manuals that break down complex processes and topics into easily understood text.
+For Dummies Book Series – A variety of books and reference manuals that break down complex processes and topics into easily understood text.